davydovartem/pcsf/README.md

 # PCF Syntax Highlighting Extension

-This is the README for your extension "PCF".
 This extension provides syntax highlighting for files formatted in the positively-constructed formulas (PCF) language, which can be utilized in the [Bootfrost](https://github.com/snigavik/bootfrost) PCF prover

 ## Features